LADSoft/OrangeC/doc/adl.md

 Here the address-related variable in the name field gives the class name of the number type to use.

-Numeric constants map a textual value to a numeric value.
+Numeric formats map a textual value to a numeric value.
 The `Number` node contains an `instance` node containing a `Value` attribute.
 It is the `Value` attribute that holds the mapping for the number.

 Here the textual value '0' is being mapped to '0'.
 The value before the ; is the textual value; the value after it is the numeric value that it will be mapped to.